blazejsewera/blog/src/pages/refactoring-teams.md

 [^peloton-and-air-resistance]: Eindhoven University of Technology, ‘A cyclist in a peloton experiences considerably less air resistance than previously assumed’, Jun.
 29, 2018. [[Online source](https://www.tue.nl/en/news-and-events/news-overview/a-cyclist-in-a-peloton-experiences-considerably-less-air-resistance-than-previously-assumed/)] (accessed Feb.
 05, 2023).

-The term "refactoring" has become frown upon between some managers.
+The term "refactoring" has become frowned upon by some managers.
 Putting aside the validity of such aversion,
 I think some refactoring techniques can be used to realign the team with its desired value stream.